open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 4. CCS sends the Client the Capsule.

 **Extensions**
-2a. transaction identifier is too long:
+2a.
+Transaction identifier is too long:

 1. CCS returns Client an error message.
 2. Use case ends.